Showing 556 items

 Book, Historic French Nails and Fixings, 2017

-... in England and made a special study of French and Germanic framing... and made a special study of French and Germanic framing and its ...This book contains information on historic French nails and fixings, being translations from the French Masters compared and contrasted to the Anglo-American tradition.
+... in England and made a special study of French and Germanic framing... in England and made a special study of French and Germanic framing ...This book contains information on historic French nails and fixings, being translations from the French Masters compared and contrasted to the Anglo-American tradition.
 It has been compiled by Chris How, a retired Civil/Structural Engineer who lives in Warrnambool, Victoria.
 He has been involved with conservation and heritage buildings for half a century and it was working with pioneer materials and techniques that first stimulated his interest in historic nails.
 He has completed a Master’s degree in England and made a special study of French and Germanic framing and its spread across Europe.
 This involved similar studies in Denmark, Belgium, the Baltic countries and Australia.
 This book is of interest because it was written by a local Warrnambool resident, one who has researched and studied many buildings in Warrnambool and district through an examination of the building materials used, especially the nails and fixings.
 This is a soft cover book of 126 pages The cover is grey with a grey, black and white sketch on the front cover and a colour photograph on the back page.
 The book has contents pages, a list of tables and figures, a list of the source of illustrations and credits, a foreword, acknowledgements, a preface, eight chapters, a glossary of terms and appendices.
 There are many black and white and colour illustrations. chris how, history of nails, history of warrnambool -

 Flagstaff Hill Maritime Museum and Village